 - Take a seat in the shelter area.

 - Residence hall residents will follow the specific residence hall guidelines for a tornado warning.

 - Persons with a weather alert radio will monitor for an "all clear."

 Areas and Places to Avoid During a Tornado

 - All outside walls, elevators, and windows of buildings.

 - Building areas with a large roof span.

 Remain sheltered until the tornado warning is over.
 Campus officials will advise when it is safe to resume normal activities.

 Sample Tornado Warning Notification

-The National Weather Service has issued a Tornado Watch for the Western Massachusetts Area until __________ a.m./p.m.
+The National Weather Service has issued a Tornado Watch for the Western Massachusetts Area (or Hampshire County) until (time).
 Seek shelter now inside a sturdy structure and stay away from windows.